WHAT ARE PFAS?

 In Our Drinking Water

 At least 1 in 20 Americans have PFAS chemicals in their drinking water, but other estimates are even higher.
-A recent analysis found that an estimated 110 million people in states across the country could have drinking water contaminated with PFAS chemicals.
+Scientists estimate that over 200 million Americans, more than 60% of the country’s population, are drinking water contaminated with PFAS.
 In some communities, especially those around military bases and airports, firefighting foams made with PFAS are the source of contaminated drinking water.
 Communities near PFAS production facilities and factories manufacturing products containing or using PFAS also face extensive drinking water contamination.

 In Our Food